Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/create-repo.md

 ![Screenshot 2022-10-08 182142](https://user-images.githubusercontent.com/111558974/194709087-749c2205-e137-4c53-ab79-02f8e7ae5e6a.png)

 #### Step 2

-1. Give your repository a nice name :)
+- Give your repository a nice name and description.

-2. A good description.

-3. Choose the repository visibility.
-Public or Private
+- Choose the repository visibility.
+It can be Public or Private depending on the use case.
+Also, it's good to have a README on the project, so check the checkbox.

-4. And never forget to click on the checkbox saying add a README file.

 ![Screenshot 2022-10-08 182304](https://user-images.githubusercontent.com/111558974/194709475-e202c3e1-6314-49b4-b452-243d36f88427.png)